Estonia–Russia relations: Soviet terror

-Soviet occupation 1944–1991
+Soviet occupation of 1944–1991

 Soviet forces reconquered Estonia in the autumn of 1944 after fierce battles in the northeast of the country on the Narva river and on the Tannenberg Line (Sinimäed).
 In 1944, in the face of the country being re-occupied by the Red Army, 80,000 people fled from Estonia by sea to Finland and Sweden, becoming war refugees and later, expatriates.
 25,000 Estonians reached Sweden and a further 42,000 Germany.
 During the war about 8,000 Estonian Swedes and their family members had emigrated to Sweden.
 After the retreat of Germans, about 30,000 Estonian partisans remained in hiding in the Estonian forests, further on leading a massive guerrilla war.
 In 1949, 27,650 Soviet troops still led the war against the local partisans.
 Only the 1949 mass deportation when about 21,000 people were taken away broke the basis of the partisan movement.
 6600 partisans gave themselves up in November 1949.
 Later on the failure of the Hungarian uprising broke the resistance morale of the 700 men still remaining under cover.
 According to the Soviet data, up to 1953, 20,351 partisans were disarmed.
 Of these, 1510 perished in the battles.
 During that period, 1,728 members of the Red Army, NKVD and the militia were killed by the "forest brothers".
 August Sabbe, the last surviving Forest Brother in Estonia, was discovered and killed by KGB agents in 1978.

 During the first post-war decade of Soviet regime, Estonia was governed by Moscow via Russian-born Estonian governors.
 Born into the families of native Estonians in Russia, the latter had obtained their Red education in the Soviet Union during the Stalinist repressions at the end of the 1930s.
 Many of them had fought in the Red Army (in the Estonian Rifle Corps), few of them had mastered the Estonian language.